She moved her family to build her ‘Shangri-La’. Then she was shot dead

 Their mother had been the editor of the local newspaper at the time, and had to write an article about her own daughter’s death, Ms Benedict-Bacilla told The Independent.

-Ms Benedict-Basilla was five at the time, and the tragedy, and lack of answers about what had happened defined her childhood, she said.
+Ms Benedict-Bacilla was five at the time, and the tragedy, and lack of answers about what had happened defined her childhood, she said.

 “It was all I ever knew,” she said.
 “We’ve had so much family tragedy.
 You don’t heal, you just get stronger.”